web-extend/web-extend/docs/guide/start/browser.md

 ### Open the specific browser

-Provie a custom Chromium or Firefox executable path to open the specific browser.
+Provide a custom Chromium or Firefox executable path to open the specific browser.
 Example:

 ::: code-group